Content Area Requirements

 • Stat 452 Applied Statistics for Engineers and Scientists II

-Tests required for licensure: NES (Music)
+Tests required for licensure: NES (Music) or Praxis (Music: Content Knowledge)

-Test due date: June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Mari Schay | mschay@pdx.edu | 971-222-8477

-• US history (2 classes)
+• US history

-• World history (1 class)
+• World history

 Tests required for licensure: NES (Social Science) or Praxis (Social Studies)

-Test due date: At time of application OR June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Gayle Thieman | thiemag@pdx.edu